-Foreword by M Smart, Headteacher
+Foreword by Michelle Smart, Headteacher

+The school commitment to safeguarding the welfare of is our highest priority.
 The schools commitment to safeguarding the welfare of is our highest priority.
 Our vision of Enjoy, Believe and Achieve is driven by children having a voice and being heard to ensure that signs and symptoms of abuse are picked up, thus the opportunity for those wishing to cause harm to children is drastically reduced.